romgain/react-select-event/README.md

 expect(getByTestId("form")).toHaveFormValues({ food: "papaya" });
 ```

-`create` take a third, optional parameter, only necessary when [creating elements with a custom label text, using the `formatCreateLabel` prop](https://react-select.com/props#creatable-props).
+`create` take an optional `config` parameter:

+- `config.createOptionText` can be used when [creating elements with a custom label text, using the `formatCreateLabel` prop](https://react-select.com/props#creatable-props).
+- `config.container` can be used when the `react-select` dropdown is rendered in a portal using `menuPortalTarget`.

 ### `clearFirst(input: HTMLElement): Promise<void>`